 Bronchodilators (inhalers): Typically prescribed for patients with asthma, inhalers help relax the airway muscles and may provide relief.
 Some of the most common brands prescribed include Maxair, Ventolin, Serevent, Proventil, Primatene, Accu-Hale and Xopenex.

 Medications to thin secretions: There are a number of medications that can thin secretions and open up airways.
 One is Gauifenesin, which makes it easier to cough.
+Staying well hydrated by drinking water is still the most effective intervention to accomplish this.

 Supplemental oxygen: To help with breathing and getting more air into the lungs, oxygen may be prescribed.
 Oxygen is transferred from a tank through a plastic tube that has two prongs that fit into your nostrils.